 It isn’t just for Indian food.
 It’s a global culinary treasure!
 From Moroccan tagines to vibrant Mexican salsas, coriander adds depth and complexity to dishes worldwide.
 Imagine sprinkling it over a sizzling steak or delicately folding it into a fragrant fish stew.
 The possibilities are endless!

-The Flavor Potential of Coriander
+Flavor Potential

 Want to take your coriander game to the next level?
 Here are some secrets: